microsoft/PubSec-Info-Assistant/docs/deployment/deployment.md

 **NOTICE:** If you haven't enabled this, but your Tenant requires this, you may still need to configure as noted above.

-## Authorizing Sharepoint
+## Authorizing SharePoint

 1. Go to your resource group in the [Azure Portal](https://portal.azure.com/), select the "sharepointonline" API Connection resource.
 2. Click "Edit API Connection" in the menu on the left side of your screen.
-3. Click "Authorize" and login with the user that has access to the sharepoint sites you put in your environment file.
+3. Click "Authorize" and login with the user that has access to the SharePoint sites you put in your environment file.
 It is **strongly** recommended that you have created a new user for this purpose.
 4. After you've done that **click Save**, if you do not click save, you will **NOT** be authorized.
 5. Once you're authorized, you may manually run the logic app (see below) or wait 24 hours for it to automatically run.

-More information about Sharepoint can be found here [Sharepoint Feature](/docs/features/sharepoint.md)
+More information about SharePoint can be found here [SharePoint Feature](/docs/features/sharepoint.md)

-**NOTICE:** You do not need to do this step if you are not using the Sharepoint for Information Assistant
+**NOTICE:** You do not need to do this step if you are not using the SharePoint for Information Assistant

 ## Find your deployment URL